Traces and Scans

 A Scan is a file containing a list of cryptographic artifacts discovered by scanning the files on a filesystem using the Cryptosense Filesystem Scanner.

 Traces and scans are written in a JSON format suitable for analysis by Cryptosense Analyzer Platform.

 How do I get hold of Tracers and Scanners?

-To download the tracer agent, login to your analyzer.cryptosense.com account, then click on the 'Download Tracer' button on the Traces tab.
+If you are a SaaS user, you can download the Java tracer agent and the Filesystem Scanner by logging in to your analyzer.cryptosense.com account, then clicking on the 'Download Tracer' or 'Download Scanner' buttons on the Traces tab.